ga-curriculum/python-for-javascript-developers-data-structures/tuples/README.md

 tktk Hunter, could you create a syntax asset here to replace the above, similar to <https://pages.git.generalassemb.ly/modular-curriculum-all-courses/intro-to-javascript-arrays/fundamentals/>

 1. The name of the tuple.
 This should be plural because it holds a collection of elements.
 2. Opening and closing parenthesis indicate a tuple.
 These are actually optional (except when creating an empty tuple).
-However, the use of parenthesis is popular convention.
+However, using parenthesis is popular convention.
 3. The tuple's items are placed inside the parenthesis, separated by a comma.
 When initializing a tuple, you don't have to include elements; use a set of empty parenthesis - `()`.

 If you need to create a 1-tuple (a tuple with one item), note that a comma is necessary: